Hemophilia B clinical trials

-Concurrent with the start of the six-month lead-in phase of the pivotal study, a short dose-confirmation study is expected to begin in the third quarter of 2018.
-Three patients will receive a single intravenous (IV) dose of AMT-061 at 2x1013 gc/kg and will be evaluated for a period of approximately six weeks to assess FIX activity levels and confirm the dose.
-Each patient will continue to be followed longer term, and no lead-in phase is required for the dose confirmation study.
+Concurrent with the lead-in phase of the HOPE-B pivotal study, uniQure will also conduct a short, Phase IIb dose-confirmation study of AMT-061 in approximately three patients.
+Patients will receive a single dose of 2x1013 vc/kg and be evaluated for a period of approximately six to eight weeks to determine FIX activity and confirm the dose of AMT-061 for the pivotal study.
+Patients enrolled in this dose-confirmation study will be followed for one year.

-AMT-061 and AMT-060, the latter of which has been tested in 10 patients in our ongoing Phase I/II study, are identical gene therapies apart from two nucleotide substitutions in the coding sequence for FIX.
+AMT-061 and AMT-060 are identical gene therapies apart from two nucleotide substitutions in the coding sequence for FIX.
 The gene variant, referred to as FIX-Padua, has been reported to provide an approximate 8 to 9-fold increase in FIX activity compared to the wild-type FIX protein used in AMT-060.
 All other critical quality attributes of AMT-061 are expected to be comparable to those of AMT-060, as AMT-061 utilizes the same AAV5 capsid and proprietary insect cell-based manufacturing platform.

 The data from this ongoing study demonstrate clinically significant and sustained increases in FIX activity, substantial reductions in FIX replacement usage and a near cessation of spontaneous bleeding episodes.